bw

 Peace on water, hustle and bustle on land

-A visit to a larger cave in Ha Long Bay made me a little bit (very) annoyed.
-I love to travel, but at the same time may have difficulty with too many people gathered in one place.
-That is why I also enjoyed Ha Long Bay, where it was far to everything, but in this cave I stood in 35 degree heat surrounded by hundreds of tourists and locals - if not thousands.
+A visit to a larger cave in Ha Long Bay left me a little bit – or a lot – annoyed.
+I love to travel, but at the same time can have a hard time with too many people gathered in one place.
+That's exactly why I also enjoyed Ha Long Bay, where everything was far away, but in this cave I stood in 35 degree heat surrounded by hundreds of tourists and locals.
+If not a thousand.

 It was Saturday and therefore there were even more on Ha Long Bay and in the cave.
 You could neither move forward nor backward and just had to wait until there was a little bit of freedom so you could get forward.
 I guess it took half an hour to go up stairs, which would normally take 1 minute.
 It was worst in the beginning until there was a little spread of people so you could walk around a bit inside the cave.

 Back on the ship we enjoyed the evening and looked out over the water.
 The next morning we did the same.
-The clock rang at 6 o'clock because we wanted to see the sunrise, but it had already gotten up, even though we could see that it had to get up at 6.30.
-But then we had got up and sat and had morning coffee on the deck, while we again looked beyond the water.
+The clock rang at 6.00:6.30 because we wanted to see the sunrise, but it had already risen, although we could see that it should actually rise at XNUMX:XNUMX.
+But then we got up and sat and had morning coffee on the deck, while we again looked out over the water.

 Train-train journey